astronomer/docs/astro/set-up-scim-provisioning.md

     See [Okta documentation](https://developer.okta.com/docs/guides/scim-provisioning-integration-connect/main/#to-app) for more information on configuring these values.

 9. Create user groups and push them to Astro.
-User groups pushed to Astro appear as [Teams](manage-teams.md) in the Cloud UI.
+User groups pushed to Astro appear as [Teams](manage-teams.md) in the Astro UI.
 See [Okta documentation](https://help.okta.com/en-us/Content/Topics/users-groups-profiles/usgp-enable-group-push.htm) for setup steps.

 </TabItem>
 <TabItem value="OktaManual">